 The Raven discovery was made in March 2004.
-The Raven 1X exploration well, drilled at a water depth of approximately 650m, flowed at rates of up to 37.4 million cubic feet a day (mcf/d) of gas and 741 barrels of condensate a day during initial test.
+The Raven 1X exploration well, drilled at a water depth of approximately 650m, flowed at rates up to 37.4 million cubic feet a day (mcf/d) of gas and 741 barrels of condensate a day during initial test.

 The Polaris discovery was made in July 2004 by drilling the Polaris 1X exploration well to a total depth of 2,178m.

 The Giza, Taurus, Libra, Fayoum, Maadi, Viper, Polaris and Ruby fields hold gas resources within the Pliocene formations.
-The Raven and Taurus Deep discoveries hold gas resources in the deeper Miocene formations, and the Hodoa discovery holds gas resources within Oligocene formations.
+The Raven and Taurus Deep discoveries hold gas resources in the deeper Miocene formations, and the Hodoa discovery holds gas resources within the Oligocene formations.

-KBR performed the concept selection activities for the West Nile Delta project under a contract awarded in August 2010.
+KBR performed concept selection activities for the West Nile Delta project under a contract awarded in August 2010.
 The feasibility study for the project was earlier completed by Granherne, a consulting subsidiary of KBR.

-The geophysical and hydrographic surveys over the concessions were performed by Fugro, employing its M/V Western Shore vessel, M/V Geo Prospector, and Echo Surveyor HUGIN 3000 autonomous underwater vehicle (AUV).
+The geophysical and hydrographic surveys over the concessions were performed by Fugro, employing its M/V Western Shore vessel, M/V Geo Prospector and Echo Surveyor HUGIN 3000 autonomous underwater vehicle (AUV).
 The geochemical, sedimentological and micropalaeontological studies on two mud volcanoes located within the project site were performed by Leibniz Institute of Marine Sciences (IFM-GEOMAR) employing the research vessel FS Poseidon.

-Van Oord was subcontracted by Subsea 7 to carry out installation of subsea rocks.
+Subsea 7 was contracted for the installation of subsea and topsides facilities for the project and Van Oord was subcontracted by Subsea 7 to carry out the installation of subsea rocks.